alizeepace/personal-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Offline Reinforcement Learning
-- Imitation Learning
+- Offline RL & Imitation
 - Representation Learning
 - Causal Inference
-- Clinical time-series
+- Clinical Time-Series

 # Education to show in About widget
 education: